 However, when node failures are also taken into account, then extended P-space with respect to the failed node is not always enough to guarantee 100% failure coverage in every network.
-As a proof, consider the simple network depicted
+As a proof, consider the simple network depicted in Fig. 4.

-Fig. 4 Illustration of a network with different protection scenarios in Fig. 4.
 Assume that node s wants to send a packet to node d.
 The default shortest path goes through node c.